Australian Embassy

 Today, we want to hear from you about how we can move from potential to delivery.

-And we want to showcase Australian expertise and excellent in defence industry.
+And we want to showcase Australian expertise and excellence in defence industry.

 Thanks for joining us – best wishes for a productive day of discussion.